Chairman of the Bored

 He hopes to utilize his ever-broadening span of knowledge to help further the British Toast Rack Society’s observation and development of the toast rack.

 Ethan has always been drawn to objects with strong narratives and his approach to design draws on that penchant, utilizing historical context, functionalism, craftsmanship, and a drop of whimsy to bring new and compelling products into fruition.
-In the toast rack, Ethan has found a great opportunity to exercise his ingenuity as a designer and to work toward redefining the perception of the oft disregarded member of the British breakfast table setting.

 Author Thomas Cummings, Member of the Bored